yashtyagi04/compressor-head/doc/SETUP.md

 sudo installer -pkg python2.7
 ```

-Install [Git](https://git-scm.com) (if not installed)
+Install [Git](https://git-scm.com) (if not installed).
 ```bash
 cd ~
 sudo apt install git
 ```

-Lastly, head back to the comp_head_local folder
+Lastly, head back to the comp_head_local folder.
 ```bash
 cd comp_head_local
 ```

 ## <a id="run_app"></a>Running the app
-Then, you can bend the repository to your computer and run a program from there
+After following the above instructions, you can bend the repository to your computer and run the program from there.

 ```
 git clone https://github.com/jboss-outreach/compressor-head